 The main streams of my research can be organized as follows:

 Corporate finance and pay-out decisions.
 I am interested in the dynamics of pay-outs such as dividends and share buy-backs.
 The first project, undertaken with co-authors Professors Ciaran Driver and Pasquale Scaramozzino at SOAS (University of London) studies what really drives the decisions of paying out dividends in the UK.
-A complete dataset of UK publicly listed firms over the period 1997-2012, that I stitched from five disparate sources contains the most complete set of determinants for dividend behaviour discussed in different theoretical strands of dividend literature.
-In addition to various methodological approaches, the research deals with issues such as choice of estimator, the inclusion of a lagged dependent variable, the stability of the coefficients over time, the robustness to different datasets, and the issue of sample selection.
 The second related project deals with share buy-backs, independent directors and board and managerial long-term compensation such as shares, share options and other capital-related incentives.

 Other.
 I am also interested in research at the intersection of governance and entrepreneurship, and in particular in governance of crowdfunded firms and platforms.
 On the topic of corporate crowdfunding, I wrote a piece on IBM in “Crowdfunding: The Corporate Era“, published by Elliott & Thomson.

 My latest CV can be found here: Anna Grosman CV